darkhelmet/dashvee/posts/how-do-i-load-balance.md

 * Maybe the load balancer closed idle connections unevenly.
 * Maybe the load balancer software had a bug and was using sticky connections even though we told it not to.

-So why was it drastically different between the load test and the real thing?
+Seriously though, why was it drastically different between the load test and the real thing?

 Who knows.
 Computers are hard.